“Insanity is doing the same thing over and over again and expecting different results.”

 This avoidant behavior was particularly true when it came to relationships with women.
 To Bernard, these were simply messy, unrewarding, and generally distracting from more important matters; he just didn’t understand why everyone made such a fuss about sex.

-Only days after Zoe had stumbled accidentally into Bernard's research laboratory and starting quizzing him about his work—which appeared, unexpectedly, to completely fascinate her—they became inseparable.
-Within a week, Zoe had effectively moved into Bernard's on-campus postgraduate student apartment.
+Only days after Zoe had stumbled accidentally into Bernard's research laboratory and started quizzing him about his work—which appeared, unexpectedly, to completely fascinate her—they became inseparable.
+Within a week Zoe had effectively moved into Bernard's on-campus postgraduate student apartment.
 She would laze around the research lab during the day reading magazines, smoking cigarettes, and occasionally making love to Bernard in a toilet cubicle of the adjacent faculty bathroom.
 In the evenings Zoe and Bernard would go for long walks, hand in hand, deeply engrossed in the most remarkable conversations.
-Zoe was apparently interested in all sort of intellectual topics in a way that Bernard had never encountered in another human being before, and she was mesmerized by his endless knowledge about just about everything.
+Zoe was apparently interested in all sorts of intellectual topics in a way which Bernard had never encountered in another human being before, and Zoe was mesmerized by Bernard’s endless knowledge about just about everything.
 When the lights went out, however, Zoe would take charge, and she introduced Bernard to realms of sexual pleasure that had only ever been theoretical to him before their meeting; Bernard started to understand why everyone was making such a fuss about sex after all.

 Almost a year to the day after Zoe had disappeared from Bernard’s life she returned for one final visit.
 On this occasion, she carried with her a heavy, squirming, gurgling bundle—Zoe and Bernard's son, Adam, who was now four months old.
-Zoe delivered Adam into Bernard’s care, then disappeared from their lives forever.
+Zoe delivered Adam into Bernard’s care without a word, then disappeared from their lives forever.

 People who didn’t know Bernard to any depth—which was almost everyone—generally described him as unemotional, cold, withdrawn, aloof.
-In reality, however, Bernard was intimately in touch with a deep well of emotion that would surprise most people if he were to ever verbalized it to them.
+In reality, Bernard was intimately in touch with a deep well of emotion that would surprise most people if he were ever to verbalize it to them.
 For Bernard and his recently broken heart, it came as a blessed relief to have Adam delivered into his life; he welcomed the new addition without hesitation.
-Any problems that the subsequent change in Bernard's routine brought were merely of a practical nature: how could Bernard care for Adam, yet at the same time still continue to carry out the research work he was so passionate about?
+Any problems that the subsequent change in Bernard's routine brought were merely of a practical nature: how could Bernard care for Adam yet at the same time continue to carry out the research work he was so passionate about?

-The answer to Bernard’s conundrums came in the form of a letter of offer to leave MIT, and to join a private company that was at the forefront of research into artificial intelligence.
+The answer to Bernard’s conundrum came in the form of a letter of offer to leave MIT and to join a private company that was at the forefront of research into artificial intelligence.
 The leadership of Abercrombie Industries, AI, had recently passed to its founder’s son, Ken Abercrombie, and the company was thriving under his new, empowered, management.
-With no shortage of funding, and a startling degree of ambition, Ken had decided that Bernard and his research were the missing links in his master plan for AI’s meteoric expansion into the burgeoning field of artificial intelligence.
+With no shortage of funding, and a startling degree of ambition, Ken had decided that Bernard and his research were the missing links in his master plan for AI’s meteoric expansion into the field.

 Only a matter of weeks later, Adam and Bernard moved into a sizeable modern home in suburban Poughkeepsie in upstate New Eden—the home of Abercrombie Industries' major research laboratory.
 A full-time, live-in nanny was part of Bernard’s employment package, which left him free to pursue his research goals, aided significantly by the seemingly bottomless funding budget of private enterprise.

-Just over two years later—in early 2001—after relatively short, and moderately thorough, human clinical trials, Bernard had ironed out the remaining glitches in his work, and Augmented Intelligence Plus (AI+) © was launched amid huge fanfare and excitement; AI’s marketing department exuberantly extolled the potential uses of this paradigm-shifting technology across all walks of life, across all levels of education, business and government, and across all nations of the world.
-This was clearly an evolutionary game-changer, and the world was paying attention.
+Just over two years later—in early 2001—after relatively short, and moderately thorough, human clinical trials, Bernard had ironed out the remaining glitches in his work, and Augmented Intelligence Plus (AI+) © was launched amid huge fanfare and excitement.
+AI’s marketing department exuberantly extolled the potential uses of this paradigm-shifting technology across all walks of life, across all levels of education, business, and government, and across all nations of the world.
+This was clearly an evolutionary game-changer, and the world sat up and paid attention.

 Within twelve months Abercrombie Industries had become the wealthiest and most powerful private company on the planet; it seemed that no one wanted to be left behind in this quantum evolutionary leap that made super-humans out of ordinary people overnight.

 The biggest disaster associated with AI+, however, was yet to come.
-In the middle of the second year post-launch, disturbing reports started to appear of horizontal transmission of the VEE virus.
+In the middle of the second-year post-launch, disturbing reports started to appear of horizontal transmission of the VEE virus.
 People who had not been injected with AI+ were developing signs and symptoms indicating that they were indeed affected by it.
-Serology testing confirmed VEE antibodies in their blood stream.
+Serological testing confirmed VEE antibodies in their blood stream.